glaciers-in-archives/snowman/README.md

 ##### Print

-Snowman exposes the [fmt.Sprint](https://pkg.go.dev/fmt#Sprint) function as `as` in all templates.
+Snowman exposes the [fmt.Sprint](https://pkg.go.dev/fmt#Sprint) function as `print` in all templates.
 The following example illustrates how to print a string:

 ```
 {{ print "Hello world" }}